YottaDB/YDBDoc/ProgGuide/langfeat.rst

 M routines have a name and consist of lines of code followed by a formfeed.
 M separates the name of a routine from the body of the routine with an end-of-line which is a line-feed.
 This form is mostly used for interchange with other M implementations and can be read and written by the %RI and %RO utility routines.

-YottaDB/GT.M stores routine sources in UNIX text files.
+YottaDB stores routine sources in UNIX text files.

 In M, a routine has no particular impact on variable management and may include code that is invoked at different times and has no logical intersection.